studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
-Start theming fast with this repo:
+Start theming fast with this repo!

 ## Ready to use
 - Three.js